 While at CUNY, Emily worked as a Project Assistant for JustPublics@365 (a joint initiative between the Graduate Center and the Ford Foundation), a Senior Instructional Technology Fellow at Macaulay Honors College, and a Graduate Teaching Assistant at Hunter College.
 Emily has taught composition, introduction to literature, early British literature survey, and a number of undergraduate and graduate courses on Shakespeare.

 Emily is an avid runner, completing two New York City marathons and eighteen half-marathons.
 In 2013, she participated in the 198 mile Hood to Coast Relay in her home state, Oregon.
-In 2016, she finished her first Half-Ironman triathlon, Vineman, in Sonoma, California.
+In 2016, she finished a Half-Ironman triathlon, Vineman, in Sonoma, California.
 You can reach her via email or on Twitter @emilygwynne.